rft50/cc-dave/Jester/Api/API.md

 Jester doesn't take Actions directly, instead he takes Entries.
 These Entries contain metadata relating to how valuable they are, how many actions they are, and how they should enhance themselves if given the chance.

+It is advised that each unique entry provided by a provider has a weight between 1 and 2.
+For character-specific entries, it is advised to be between 4 and 8.

+For upgrades, it is advised the total weight of upgrades it offers is between 1 and 2.

 ## IStrategy
 IStrategy contains all the interfaces necessary to provide Strategies to Jester.
 It requires IProvider to function!